Communicating with Sharepoint via SAS

 In the token.sas program, the macro TOKEN_INITIAL will give us the Refresh and Access token.
 We need to run this macro once to get the refresh token.

 * 4. AFTER CLICKING 'TRUST IT', PASTE AUTH CODE FROM LOCALHOST URL ; %let auth_code=YOUR AUTH CODE HERE; /*Get the Initial Refresh Token*/ * (CALL MACRO BY RUNNING THIS): %TOKEN_INITIAL; %macro TOKEN_INITIAL; %let auth_url="https://login.microsoftonline.com:443/&tenant_id./tokens/OAuth/2"; %let redirect_uri=https://login.microsoftonline.com/common/oauth2/nativeclient; %let resource=https://graph.microsoft.com; proc http url="https://login.microsoft.com/&tenant_id./oauth2/token" method="POST" in="%nrstr(&client_id)=&client_id.%nrstr(&code) =&auth_code.%nrstr(&redirect_uri)=&redirect_uri%nrstr(&grant_type) =authorization_code%nrstr(&resource)=&resource." out=resp; run; %echofile(resp); %* Set up libname for JSON file output *; libname auth json fileref=resp; title 'Initial Token'; proc print data=auth.root; title; %mend TOKEN_INITIAL;

-The refresh token can be viewed from the proc print or from the log.
-After you get the refresh token copy it and hard code the value to the refresh_token variable.
+The refresh token can be viewed from the proc print or the log.
+After you get the refresh token, copy it and hard code the value to the refresh_token variable.

 Retrieving the top-level drive identifier (SharePoint Online)